vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 For more information about running the scripts, including the tools or applications required for these scripts to work, please see the **[README.md](https://github.com/vegaprotocol/sample-api-scripts/#readme)** in the root of the repository.

 ## Creating a liquidity commitment
 There are two ways to provide liquidity to a market: supplying the bond amount and order shape when proposing a market, or **sending a `liquidityProvisionSubmission` message** once the market is live and trading.
-This tutorial focuses on the second option.
+This tutorial focuses on the second option, using Python.

 [Market proposals]: Read about how to propose a market.

-The liquidity provision submission must include:
+**The liquidity provision submission must include**:

 * The market’s unique ID (Confirm it’s in a state that accepts liquidity commitments), denoted as `marketId`
 * Liquidity commitment amount: The amount of asset that you want to allocate to providing liquidity.
 The amount will be moved into a bond account during the duration of your liquidity commitment, denoted as `commitmentAmount`